Umuzi-org/tech-department/content/projects/java-specific/generics/_index.md

 A generic class is implemented exactly like a non-generic class.
 The only difference is that it contains a type parameter section.
 There can be more than one type of parameter, separated by a comma.
 The classes, which accept one or more parameters, ​are known as parametrized classes or parameterized types.

-Create a class called GenericClass that is able to set and get a single variable which can either be String or Integer
+Create a class called GenericClass that is able to set and get a private single variable which can either be String or Integer

 ```
 stringInstance = new GenericClass<?>();